-Why Your Website’s Speed is Crucial to it’s Success
+Why Your Website’s Speed is Crucial to its Success

 Your website should be ready to engage with visitors as soon as they land on it.
 A human’s attention span is a pretty fleeting thing… you don’t have much time to show off what it is that you do to your website’s users.
 So if your website is slow, visitors will leave with the quickness.

-It’s shown that a website loading speed of over 2 seconds results in around 47% of visitors bouncing right off of that website… yeah this kind of sucks.
+A website loading speed of over 2 seconds results in around 47% of visitors bouncing right off of that website… yeah this kind of sucks.

 So what can you do to prevent this from happening?
 Let’s dive deep into the ways to get your website to flow like lightning for your target audience!